habeycole/learnHTML/README.md

 # This was a fun project to create

-# You can find a demo at https://mik135.github.io/html_checkpoint/
+# You can see the demo in full scope here: https://habeycole.github.io/learnHTML/